vimontgames/vgframework/README.md

 # changelog

 ## 0.27 "Let it snow"
-Can now create **Prefabs** to instanciate in Levels Animation blend helper functions
+Can now create **Prefabs** to instanciate in Levels\
+Animation blend helper functions\
-Use ImGuiFileDialog instead of ImGuiFileBrowser
+Use ImGuiFileDialog instead of ImGuiFileBrowser\
+3D View Titlebar menu

 ![Screenshot](doc/img/0.27.png)